 In the United States, gay, bisexual, and other men who have sex with men1 are disproportionately affected by HIV.
 Among gay and bisexual men, black/African American2 men -- especially those who are younger -- are the group most affected by HIV.
 While the number of new diagnoses declined for African Americans as a whole in recent years, diagnoses among African American gay and bisexual men increased between 2005 and 2014.
 However, that upward trend has stabilized since 2010.

-HIV and AIDS Diagnoses4
+HIV and AIDS Diagnoses3

-- Among gay and bisexual men in 2011 in the United States, African Americans accounted for the largest estimated number and percentage of diagnoses of HIV infection (11,805, 39%), followed by whites (10,375, 34%) and Hispanics/Latinos (6,949, 23%).
+- Among all gay and bisexual men diagnosed with HIV in the United States in 2014, African Americans accounted for the highest number (estimated 11,201; 38%), followed by whites (estimated 9,008; 31%) and Hispanics/Latinos4 (estimated 7,552; 26%).

-- Among gay and bisexual men in 2011, African Americans accounted for the highest estimated number and percentage of AIDS diagnoses (6,468, 39%), followed by whites (5,648, 34%) and Hispanics/Latinos (3,758, 23%).
+- Among all gay and bisexual men diagnosed with AIDS in the United States in 2014, African Americans accounted for the highest number (estimated 4,343; 39%), followed by whites (estimated 3,564; 32%) and Hispanics/Latinos (estimated 2,665; 24%).

-- In 2010, there were an estimated 440,408 gay and bisexual men living with diagnosed HIV infection.
-Of those, 134,746 were African American, 205,195 were white, and 84,758 were Hispanic/Latino.
+- By the end of 2013, an estimated 493,543 gay and bisexual men were living with diagnosed HIV infection.
+Of those, 152,303 (31%) were African American, 210,299 (43%) were white, and 104,529 (21%) were Hispanic/Latino.

-African American gay and bisexual men are a small subset of all gay and bisexual men, and their partners tend to be other men of the same race.
-Because of the population size and the prevalence of HIV in that population, African American gay and bisexual men have a greater statistical risk of being exposed to HIV within their sexual networks.
+- Smaller and more exclusive sexual networks.
+African American gay and bisexual men are a small subset of all gay and bisexual men, and their partners tend to be of the same race.
+Because of the small population size and the higher prevalence of HIV in that population relative to other races/ethnicities, African American gay and bisexual men are at greater risk of being exposed to HIV within their sexual networks.